-The most significant market risks the Group faces are interest rate, spread, foreign exchange and bond and equity price risks.
-Changes in interest rate levels, yield curves and spreads may affect the interest rate margin realised between lending and borrowing costs.
-Changes in currency rates affect the value of assets and liabilities denominated in foreign currencies and may affect income from foreign exchange dealing.
-The performance of financial markets may cause changes in the value of the Group's investment and trading portfolios.
+The most significant market risks the Group faces are interest rate, credit spread, basis risk, foreign exchange and bond and equity price, inflation rate and market liquidity risks.
+Changes in (the level and volatility of) interest rates, (the level and shape of) levels, yield curves and (the level and volatility of) yield spreads may affect the interest rate margin realised between lending and borrowing costs.
+Changes in currency prices and price volatility affect the value of assets and liabilities denominated in foreign currencies and may affect income from foreign exchange dealing.
+The performance of financial markets (equity prices and equity price volatility) may cause changes in the value of the Group's investment and trading portfolios.

 The Group uses a range of instruments and strategies to partly hedge against certain market risks.
-If these instruments and strategies prove ineffective or only partially effective, the Group may suffer losses.
+If the market risk managagement instruments and strategies prove ineffective or only partially effective (e.g. basis risk arises, i.e. the price of a derivative is not or no longer perfectly correlated with the market value of the underlying asset, as a result of which the derivative is not or no longer a perfect hedge for the underlying asset), the Group may suffer losses.
+Sudden drying up of the liquidity in the financial markets may affect the (cost of the) implementation of the risk reducing measures.
 Unforeseen market developments such as those in relation to the government bonds of various countries which occurred in 2011 and 2012 may significantly reduce the effectiveness of the measures taken by the Group to hedge risks.
 Gains and losses from ineffective risk-hedging measures may heighten the volatility of the results achieved by the Group and could therefore have a material adverse effect on the Group's business, results of operations and financial condition.